Zion-Holdings/zion.app/README.md

 using `actions/upload-artifact@v4`.
 Visit a workflow run and download the `coverage-report` artifact to retrieve the generated HTML coverage report.

+### Playwright HTML Report

+When Playwright tests run in CI, the report is published to GitHub Pages via the `Deploy Playwright Report` workflow.
+Enable GitHub Pages for the `gh-pages` branch (root folder `/`) to view the latest results.

 ### Accessibility Audit

 Run automated accessibility checks with: